 2. Banks are recording profits that may not exist.

 Virgin Money (formerly Northern Rock) is recording profits by issuing new zero percent balance transfer cards.
 They do this by lending money at 0% for 42 months to people who may never pay them back.
 This trick is done using the expected returns from these customers over the next 7 years.
-However, their assumptions are based on their data from the past 10 years of easy credit and
+However, their assumptions are based on their data from the past 10 years of easy credit and fails to consider what will happen when credit tightens sharply.

 This may explain the why their share price fell despite strong growth in claimed profits.
 Amazingly, these unrealised profits also count towards their capital ratios used to measure the strength of the bank.